yvanlebras/GAPARS_Galaxy/README.md

 - first, to display a randomizely selected picture of bee once a galaxy user submitted a job using webhook functionality in the same spirit than you made with PhDcomics
 - second, to import a picture into a Galaxy history, so the user can use bioimaging tools inside Galaxy to treat / analyse the picture and send the results back to MMOS.
 Here we will use a "classical Galaxy tool" to get picture and another one to send analysis results

-For now, I have to use the code with these command lines :
+For now, I have to use the code with these command lines (to use the index.js file so the "task:create" function:
 ```
 npm install;
 npm run task:create